wmbusmeters/wmbusmeters/README.md

 # wmbusmeters

-The program receives and decodes C1,T1 or S1 telegrams (using the wireless mbus protocol) to acquire utility meter readings.
+The program receives and decodes C1,T1 or S1 telegrams (using the wireless mbus protocol or the wired mbus protocol) to acquire utility meter readings.
 The readings can then be published using MQTT, curled to a REST api, inserted into a database or stored in a log file.